jcatrysse/redmine_depending_custom_fields/README.md

    - Allowed values are calculated across all selected issues so only valid options remain available
    - Javascript behaviour ensures only allowed values are selectable when parent fields change
    - "None" can be chosen to clear a value while bulk editing
   - Selecting "None" for a parent field automatically clears all of its dependent fields
   - Choosing a value for a parent field hides the "No change" option on all of its descendants so invalid values can't be kept

+## Context menu wizard

+The plugin adds a context menu option on issue lists that opens a small wizard to edit dependent custom fields.
+After selecting the desired value the chosen option is saved for all selected issues.

 ## Installation